The Quintessential Quintuplets

 The Quintessential Quintuplets (五等分の花嫁, Go-Tōbun no Hanayome) is a Japanese manga series written and illustrated by Negi Haruba.
 It was serialized in Kodansha's Weekly Shōnen Magazine from August 2017 to February 2020, with its chapters collected in 14 tankōbon volumes.
-The series follows the daily life of a high-school student Futaro Uesugi, who is hired as a private tutor for a group of identical quintuplets: Ichika, Nino, Miku, Yotsuba, and Itsuki Nakano.
+The series follows the daily life of a high-school student Futaro Uesugi, who is hired as a private tutor for a group of quintuplets: Ichika, Nino, Miku, Yotsuba, and Itsuki Nakano.
 At the very beginning of the story, it is shown that the events are being told in a flashback, while an adult Futaro prepares to marry one of the Nakano Quintuplets whose identity is only revealed near the end of the series.

 The series is published in English by Kodansha USA under their Kodansha Comics imprint.
 An anime television series adaptation produced by Tezuka Productions aired from January to March 2019 on TBS and other channels.
 A second season produced by Bibury Animation Studios aired from January to March 2021.
 The second season's sequel, The Quintessential Quintuplets Movie, was released as a film in May 2022.
 An anime television special produced by Shaft premiered in September 2023.
 A second anime television special produced by Bibury Animation Studios premiered in December 2024.
+An anime television series adaptation of the sequel light novel series The Quintessential Quintuplets: The Four Seasons and a new original video animation (OVA) have been announced.

 The series was a commercial success by December 2022.
 The manga has had over 20 million copies in circulation.
 In 2019, the manga won the award for the shōnen category at the 43rd annual Kodansha Manga Awards.